webisabi/lararter/README.md

  - Frontend gallery
  - Frontend feature to enable print orders for gallery/artwork items
  - Admin management for the above features

+### Bugs (to fix!):
+ - Sort the seeders/seeds issue introduced w/ laravel upgrade

+### ...or not to fix?:
+ - wtf is with the extra icon in the laravel debug bar?
+Maybe appeared after update of node_modules...?